vuejs/apollo/docs/guide/apollo/README.md

 })
 ```

-These default options are not related to [Apollos `defaultOptions`](https://www.apollographql.com/docs/react/api/apollo-client.html#DefaultOptions).
+These defaultOptions should not be confused with [Apollos `defaultOptions`](https://www.apollographql.com/docs/react/api/apollo-client.html#DefaultOptions).